CTMM-TraIT/trait_workflow_runner/DevelopersInformation.md

 Developers information
 ======================

-This page is meant for developers that want to change something about the Workflow Runner tool, send a patch with a bug fix or other improvement, or are interested in finding out more about the development process in general.
+This page is meant for developers who want to change something about the Workflow Runner tool, send a patch with a bug fix or other improvement, or are interested in finding out more about the development process in general.

 We currently have some information on using git & GitHub (for code management) and Maven (for building the code).
 In the future, we will start using Checkstyle (code style checker) and FindBugs (static code analysis tool) as well.